jamesplease/fi-calc-guide/src/introduction/backtesting.md

 perform that same way going forward.

 Backtesting simulations do not offer certainty: indeed, no retirement planning can, as we cannot know the future.
-Backtesting calculations provide other benefits, though, including:
+Backtesting calculations provide a host of other benefits, though, including:

 - comparing different withdrawal strategies
 - understanding the behavior of a particular withdrawal strategy in different